Frequently Asked Questions

 To join this program, you must be a resident of Virginia or Washington, D.C.
 We are not serving Maryland residents at this time due to insurance regulations in MD.
 However, if you join the program and are a Member for at least one year residing in the designated (geographic) market area, the benefits are portable.
 After a year, the benefits go with the Member as they travel or if a Member moves out of state, you can take your benefits with you.

 All applicants must complete an application that includes a confidential financial statement.
 The application includes a medical release form authorizing your physicians to release your medical records for the past two years to us.
 Our Medical Director will review your medical records.
-Then our Resource Manager will visit you to complete the in-home functional and safety assessment.
+Then our Member Services Facilitator will visit you to complete the in-home functional and safety assessment.

 Goodwin House at Home offers a variety of plans that work well for members moving to Goodwin House Alexandria or Goodwin House Bailey’s Crossroads.
 We are happy to explore the various options with you so you can make the best decision based on your long term goals.